 Because there is still academic/clinical debate about the terminology/classification of PDA, recognition of PDA is currently inconsistent.
 Identifying PDA can also be tricky because it may present in ways that may be different to the way many people, including clinicians, currently think of autism and there are overlaps in presenting characteristics between a PDA profile of autism and other conditions.

-However, the PDA profile can, and should, be taken into consideration when undertaking autism assessments.
-This is in accordance with NICE Guidelines, which list demand avoidance as a ‘symptom’ of autism.
+However, a PDA profile can, and should, be taken into consideration when undertaking autism assessments.
+This is in accordance with NICE Guidelines, which list demand avoidance as a ‘feature of possible autism’.
 Autism assessments should consider all the presenting strengths and challenges, including demand avoidance.
 The extent of, and reasons for, demand avoidance should be determined in collaboration with the individual and, in children’s services, their parents.
-Demand avoidance can occur for different reasons, so it is important to understand that a PDA profile may not always be the explanation.
+Demand avoidance can occur for different reasons, so it is important to understand that a PDA profile may not always be the best explanation.

-This page is designed to guide you through the diagnostic pathway for children in the UK and the various options available to families.
+This page is designed to guide you through the diagnostic pathway for children in England and the various options available to families.
 Please see separate information on the Diagnostic Pathway for Adults.